A spliced preferential attachment model for degree distributions in networks: A Tail-realistic GPA model

-To assess how close of an approximation this is, the theoretical conditional survivals are shown in Figure~\ref{fig-approx_surv} in colour and their IGP approximations are shown in grey.
-The approximation seems to hold up fairly well even for large degrees and more so when \(\alpha\) is larger.
+To assess how close of an approximation this is, the theoretical conditional survival Equation~\ref{eq-polysurv} are shown in Figure~\ref{fig-approx_surv} in colour and their IGP approximations Equation~\ref{eq-igp-est} are shown in grey.
+The approximation holds up well even for large degrees and more so when \(\alpha\) is larger.

-In agreement with Proposition~\ref{prp-omega2}, \(\beta>0\) ensures that the shape parameter of the IGP is positive and thus the distribution is heavy-tailed.
-Additionally the value of the shape parameter \(\xi\) is shown in Figure~\ref{fig-polyheat} for various parameter choices.
-The darker and lighter regions on the heat maps correspond to a heavier and a lighter tail, respectively, the red dashed line shows combinations of \(\alpha\) and \(\beta\) that produce a limiting degree distribution with the same tail index as the Barabási-Albert model, that is, \(\xi=0.5\).
+In agreement with Corollary~\ref{cor-omega2}, \(\beta>0\) ensures that the shape parameter of the IGP distribution is positive and thus the distribution is regularly varying.
+Additionally the shape parameter \(\xi\) is shown in Figure~\ref{fig-polyheat} for various parameter choices.
+The darker and lighter regions on the heat maps correspond to a heavier and a lighter tail, respectively, and the red dashed line shows combinations of \(\alpha\) and \(\beta\) that produce a limiting degree distribution with the same tail index as the BA model.

+The connection implied by Equation~\ref{eq-igp-est} is interesting because it shows that fitting the proposed GPA model is almost equivalent to fitting the IGP distribution to the degrees and estimating its parameters, something that has already been done by \citet{Lee24} with promising results.
+However, instead of only describing the shape of the degree distribution, we would learn about the shape of the preference function, thus gaining a direct understanding of the mechanisms underlying the growth of the network.

-To perform inference of the model parameters, we consider a network with degree count vector \(\pmb n = (n_0, n_1, \ldots, n_M)\), where \(M\) is the maximum degree.
-We can then write the likelihood as:
+To learn about the growth mechanisms, we estimate the parameters of the proposed preference function.
+In order to do this we first define the likelihood.
+Consider a network with degree count vector \(\pmb n = (n_0, n_1, \ldots, n_M)\), where \(M\) is the maximum degree and \(n_i\) being the number of nodes in the network with degree \(i\).
+Using Equation~\ref{eq-pmf-origin}, the likelihood is:

-where \(B(y,z)\) is the the beta function, and \(l\ge0\) is a variable that allows truncating the data such that the minimum degree is \(l\).
-This will allow the model to be fitted whilst ignoring the influence of the lower degrees (those less than \(l\)) as the model does not capture the behaviour well at the lower degrees since \citet{rudas07} only provides results for the case of a preferential attachment tree.
+where \(\text{B}(\cdot,\cdot)\) is the the beta function, \(\pmb \theta = (\alpha, \varepsilon, k_0,\beta)\), and \(l\ge0\) is a quantity that allows truncating the data such that the minimum degree is \(l\).
+This will allow the model to be fitted whilst ignoring the influence of the lower degrees (those less than \(l\)) as the model does not capture the behaviour well at the lower degrees, since \citet{rudas07} only provides results for the case of a preferential attachment tree.